Belbin 9 Team Roles

 Making all 9 Belbin Team Roles Work for You

-Are you forming a new team, navigating conflict, hiring for a role, or looking to get more out of your people?
-If so, Belbin can help.
+When you form a new team, navigate conflict, hire for a role, or want to get more out of your people.
+Then, Belbin can help.

 Start by generating a Belbin Individual Report and discover your own behavioural strengths.

-With the right combination of roles your team can be transformed.
+With the right combination of roles your team could be transformed.

 Belbin Team Roles

-Belbin Team Roles can be used to recruit, select and develop effective teams,.
+Belbin Team Roles are used to recruit, select and develop effective teams,.
 Enabling a higher level of performance.

 Getting the right mix and balance of behaviours can help teams achieve their goals and exceed targets.